 R 338.7136 pertains to requirements for licensure by endorsement for physical therapists.
-The rule revision clarifies the conditions that an applicant must satisfy to qualify for licensure by endorsement, to align with recent corresponding legislative changes.
+The rule revision clarifies the conditions that an applicant must satisfy to qualify for licensure by endorsement.

 R 338.7137 pertains to requirements for relicensure of a physical therapist.
-The rule revision clarifies the proof requirements an applicant licensed in another jurisdiction must satisfy for verification of a license.
+The rule revision clarifies the pathways an applicant may follow for relicensure.